PyAIM/RoboMath/README.md

 - `robotic_arm.py` — simulation / helper script kept locally (not tracked in the repo)
 - `robotic_arm_activity.md` and `robotic_arm_simulation.md` — working notes kept locally

-License & contact
+License
-- Add a license file if you want to make the project open-source.
+- This project is released under the MIT License.
+See the `LICENSE` file for full terms.

+Contact
 - For questions or contributions, open an issue on the GitHub repo.